cl-unrc-lab/Tolerange/README.md

-This is the source code and binaries distribution of the Masking Distance Tool,
+This is the source code and binaries distribution of the Tolerange tool,

 Compile:
 $ ant compile jar